 Sibok Clay Micheau, Sifu Mike Skinner Sr., Sifu Sue Messenger, Sifu Ben Galeana, Sifu Ray Warwick, Mr Bob Alexander, Mr Rob Ronald, Mr John Delia, Mr Wayne Toy, Mr David Wigent, Mr Barry Alexander, Mr Rich Beeman, Mr Brian Johnson, Mr Matt Skinner and Mark Skinner.
 Special thanks to Grandmaster Joe Rebelo, Grandmaster Ron Chap'el and Grandmaster Larry Tatum for knowledge on patch origin.

 In 1969, Rick and Maria Warwick opened Aberdeen Kenpo Karate, in Aberdeen, Washington, located on the corner of Market and "H" Street.
-Among their initial Black Belts were Rob Ronald, John Delia, David Wigent, Dick Landberg, John Stead and Wayne Toy.
+Among their first Black Belts were Rob Ronald, John Delia, David Wigent, Dick Landberg, John Stead and Wayne Toy.
 During this period, Mike Skinner Sr. would also begin his training in 1969 with Wayne Toy at a 10-week Introduction to Kenpo class at Emerson Grade School.
 Following this, Mike Skinner Sr. began training with Rick and Maria Warwick and Wayne Toy at the Warwick home.
+He continued his private lessons with Wayne Toy during this period.

 The floor space at the "H" Street location was limited and only allowed for about 12-16 adult students at a time.
 As students would receive their Black Belts, life would take them away and eventually the doors at this location were required to close.
 The Martial Arts revolution brought about by Bruce Lee, The Green Hornet and the Kung Fu Series had not yet piqued interest in the self-protection industry.
 Also, during this time, the 4th Floor of the Historic Finch Building was used as a training space, as was the space above the SPAR restaurant.
 All of these locations no longer exist.